curl/curl/docs/HYPER.md

 needs to be explicitly enabled at build-time.

-Further development and tweaking of the Hyper backend support in curl will happen in in the master branch using pull-requests, just like ordinary changes.
+Further development and tweaking of the Hyper backend support in curl will happen in the master branch using pull-requests, just like ordinary changes.

 ## Hyper version